yixinglin/sobot-rimulator/readme.md

 is relatively high, so the robot currently rarely makes large modifications of its pose estimate based on sensor readings.
 - `distance_threshold`: Specifies a threshold to be used for the data association.
 Decreasing this value will increase the frequency of the SLAM algorithm considering a landmark as "new" instead of associating it with an encountered landmark.

-- The evaluation `interval` specifies the interval of simulation cycles after which the SLAM accuracy shall be evaluated.
-Low intervals can lead to performance problems.
-The SLAM evaluation can also be disabled entirely to further improve performance.
+### 2. Graph-based SLAM
+- `feature_detector`: Determines whether SLAM algorithms should work with known data association.
+  Note that the Graph-based SLAM only works with known data association.
-- `frontend_interval` Specifies the interval of adding a pose-vertex.
+- `frontend_interval`: Specifies the time interval of adding a pose-vertex in simulation cycles.
 The lower the interval is, the better graph can be obtained by graph optimization.
 However, the graph will grow faster when smaller interval is applied, which can lead to performance problems during graph optimization
+- `frontend_pose_density`: Specifies the minimum distance between two neighboring pose-vertices while adding a new one during the front-end process.
+- `num_fixed_vertexes`: Specifies the number of vertices that are fixed during optimization.
-- `optimization_interval` Specifies the interval of optimizing the graph.
-Small interval can lead to performance problems.
+- `solver`: Specifies the sparse solver during the optimization.
+We can use either `spsolve` or `cholesky`.
-However, large interval will lead to wrong data-association in case that the robot is moving with a noisy motor, because the current robot pose estimated by the motion model can't be corrected in time.

-The most important parameters in terms of the occupancy gird mapping and path planning algorithms are:
+  `cholesky`: requires the **scikit-sparse** library

+### 3. Occupancy Gird Mapping and Path Planning:
 - `resolution`: Specifies the resolution of the grid map estimated by occupancy grid mapping algorithm.
 The mapping algorithm can handle high resolution maps efficiently, but high resolution can lead to performance problems of the GUI while grids are being drawn on the frames
 - `heuristic_weight`: Determines how important the heuristic term is when planning a path from the robot position to the goal.
 If the value is 0, that means that heuristic term is not considered.

+### 4. SLAM Evaluation
+The data during the simulation can be recorded and saved in the folder [./scripts](./scripts).
+They are [sobot_information1.csv](scripts/sobot_information1.csv) and
+[sobot_information2.csv](scripts/sobot_information2.csv) which can be analysed through the jupyter notebook in the ipynb files.
+- `interval`: Specifies the interval of simulation cycles after which the SLAM accuracy shall be evaluated.
+Low intervals can lead to performance problems.
+The SLAM evaluation can also be disabled entirely to further improve performance.
+- `associate_id`: Determines whether landmarks should be associated with identifiers while calculating their distances between the estimated landmarks and those of the ground truth.
+- `save_csv_data`: Determines whether the data should be saved in csv files, while the user clicks the **Plot Slam Evaluation** button.
+    The csv files are usually large, which can be found in the folder [./scripts](./scripts).

-Other interesting parameters are:
+### 5. Other interesting parameters:
 - the map configuration paramters, such as amount and shape of obstacles.
-It is however recommended to perform a SLAM simulation with small, circular obstacles, which can be better represented by point-like landmarks.
+It is however recommended to perform a SLAM simulation with small, circular obstacles, which can be better represented by point-like features.
 - the robots control parameters, particularly the `caution_distance`.
 This parameter controls the robots transition into the `follow wall` state and has been significantly decreased to avoid the problem of the robot looping around the small circular objects.
 Using large, rectangular objects allows the usage of a larger value.